mabunixda/node-red-contrib-nuki/README.md

        "success":true
      }
   ```
-* Use the generated token in the nuki-brige Configuration
+* Use the generated token in the nuki-brige Configuration property **token**

 ### Nuki Web API

-Do the following, to use the Nuki Web API:
+Do the following, to use the Nuki Web API - this is optional for this node!

 * Retrieve a token at https://web.nuki.io/de/#/admin/web-api
-* Use this token in the nuki-bridge Configuration on webToken
+* Use this token in the nuki-bridge Configuration on property **webToken**
 * Make sure your nuki devices are published on the Nuki Web API (use the Smartphone App via Settings Activate Nuki Web)